MichaelAkridge-NOAA/Fish-or-No-Fish-Detector/README.md

 ##### License
 See the [LICENSE.md](./LICENSE.md) for details on this code.

-##### Credit, Models & Licences
+##### Credits, Models & Licences
 - For [FathomNet VME Model](https://huggingface.co/FathomNet/vulnerable-marine-ecosystems), see their [license](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/cc-by-4.0.md) for more details
 - For Ultralytics YOLOv8x Model, see their [license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) for more details.
+- And the MakerLab team at PIFSC, who generously contributed ideas, test data, and AI development techniques & direction.
+Their collaboration and innovative ideas have been invaluable in shaping the detection techniques used in this project and advancing marine ecosystem research.

 <div align="center">
   <img src="./images/logos/makerlab_logo.png" alt="makerlab" width="250"/>